 What are you planning for the Bristol Zoo Gardens site?

-We are in the early stages of developing a design for the residential-led scheme for the Clifton site.
+Significant progress has been made towards developing a masterplan for a residential-led scheme for the Clifton site.

 The redevelopment of the Bristol Zoo Gardens site represents an extraordinary opportunity to make a significant contribution to address the combined housing, climate and ecological crises.